que-rb/que/docs/managing_workers.md

     Que.mode = :off

-    # Or, in your Rails configuration:
-    config.que.mode = :off

 This will prevent Que from trying to process jobs in the background of your web processes.
 In order to actually work jobs, you'll want to run a single worker at a time, and to do so via a separate rake task, like so:

     QUE_WORKER_COUNT=1 rake que:work